Renia-K/Gustave-Courbet_Web-Scraping/README.md

 Young Ladies of the Village
 The Woman in the Waves
 The Young Bather
-Study of a Nude Man
 Nude with Flowering Branch
 Woman in a Riding Habit (L'Amazone)

 **Still Life**:
-Apples
-Spring Flowers

 **Seascapes**:
 Marine: The Waterspout